 Easy Corn on the Cob Recipe

 Every summer fresh sweet corn on the cob is available.
 You can often pick up corn on the cob for just a little bit of money.
 I have seen it for as low as 10 cents an ear!!
 Talk about an inexpensive side dish!

 This recipe is super easy to make, you can make it with just three ingredients.
-You will need fresh corn, butter, and Old Bay Seasoning.
+You will need:

-Red Lobster serves corn that has been boiled, you could corn in any way you like!
+Red Lobster serves corn on the cob that has been boiled, but you could cook the corn in any way you like!
 I can’t wait to try this recipe for the next time I get the grill out.
-Here are a couple of different ways to prepare your corn.
+Here are a couple of different ways to prepare your corn: